 So please don’t deprive your children of the opportunity to experience reading in so many wonderful ways.
-Stretching books sometimes, but also information books, entertaining books, and easy books.
+Stretching books sometimes.
+But also information books, and entertaining books.

 Keep giving your children a love of learning.
 Don’t push them to read too high a level, too soon.

-Just because a work is within a student’s reading level, doesn’t mean that it’s appropriate for their maturity or sensitivity.
-Not all fifth graders will be ready for the darker elements in the Harry Potter books, and not all fifth graders will care about Elizabeth Bennet’s romantic troubles.
+Just because a work is within a student’s reading level, doesn’t mean that it’s an appropriate work for their maturity or sensitivity.
+Not all fifth graders will be ready for all of the darker elements in the Harry Potter books.
+Not all fifth graders will care about Elizabeth Bennet’s romantic troubles.